flowchain/devify-server/README.md

 ## Contribution

-Device is still under development.
+Devify is still under development.
 This project needs your help and contribution.

 ## License